 The Federal Reserve increased interest rates tremendously in effort to bring inflation back down to the 2 percent range.
 Fortunately, inflation started decreasing.
 In December 2022 it was at 6.5 percent, and in August 2023 it came down to 3.67 percent.

 Inflation (below): We’re having the highest inflation levels since the 1980s.
 This is because of the Covid stimulus packages, pent up consumer demand, a robust job market, energy supply disruptions from the Russian invasion of Ukraine and supply chain issues.
 The Fed’s interest rate increases have brought inflation down from a high of 9.1 percent in June 2022.

 Mortgage rate (below): Inflation led to the Federal Reserve increasing interest rates.
 This in turn led to increasing mortgage rates.
 The 30-year fixed mortgage rate is now at 6-7 percent, more than doubling the rate in early 2022.
 Since 50 percent of Manhattan buyers need mortgage financing, it’s now a lot more expensive for them in terms of monthly payments.
 As result, many potential buyers became renters.

 Market Pulse shows we are now in a Buyer’s / Neutral Market.

 How much Manhattan residential condos cost now

+During the pandemic, I represented international clients in negotiating the best terms in memory.
+Recently, the increase in foreign demand increased even further.
 Manhattan and London are deemed the world’s top two cities for asset diversification and price stability.
-These are the only two Alpha++ cities.
-With London experiencing the challenges of Brexit, Manhattan currently has an edge in terms of attracting investors.
+These are the world’s only two Alpha++ cities.

 Key reasons high net worth individuals globally invest in Manhattan are: